zacanger/niddesa/text/generated-translations/mahaniddesa/05-sinhala-google.md

 Nusula does not go through fasting or both virtuous deeds.

 [APZ 38.6] (# apz38.6) # apz38.6 .ref .apz} "The immovable went back abroad
-Does not come. ”The gap is the immortal Nirvana Editions appeased, suppressed all defilements, extinguished lust called Viraga That's it.
+Does not come. ”The gap is the immortal Nibbana Editions appeased, suppressed all defilements, extinguished lust called Viraga That's it.
 He went abroad.
 Abroad
 Came.
 Went to the corner.
 Came to an end.
 He has no ethnic death rites.